MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/vlactivation/tools-to-manage-volume-activation-of-office.md

 localization_priority: Normal
 ms.collection: Ent_O365
 ms.custom: Ent_Office_VL
-description: "Describes the ospp.vbs and the slmgr.vbs scripts, and the Volume Activation Management Tool (VAMT)."
+description: "Provides Office admins with informaiton about the ospp.vbs and the slmgr.vbs scripts, and the Volume Activation Management Tool (VAMT)."
 ---

 # Tools to manage volume activation of Office